Lambda-School-Labs/labs9-dont-eat-that/README.md

 - Code base is exposed to the world to see
 - Using added on domain name so less professional

+#### Food API

+**Solution:** USDA API
+**Why did you choose this API over others?**

+- Allows up to 3,600 requests per hour per IP address, allowing us to make multiple requests when searching for foods and macronutrients

+**What other APIs could you have used and why not?**

+- Spoonacular: Free up to only 50 requests and 500 results per day, charged if over limit
+- Edamam: Free up to 200 recipes and 1000 lines of text total (very limited)

 ### Back-end API

 #### Recipes